Peter Mayhew (1929-1980)

 Peter Mayhew (centre) at work (mid 1960s) | from the private collection of Natalie Mayhew

-My father died suddenly in 1980 aged just 51.
-I knew little about his early life, except that he had been evacuated with his older brother and sister to Funtington, near Chichester, where he had been very happy.
-After the war was over, he never returned to live with his birth parents but took up a somewhat unconventional lifestyle in West London whilst pursuing his career in the film industry.
-Of course, I was quite young when he died, so didn’t really have a chance to get to know him, but I’d like my children and grandchildren to try to understand his story and perhaps one day appreciate how one decision can impact down through the years and still influence our own path through life.
+My father died suddenly in 1980, aged just 51.
+I knew little about his early life except that, during the war, he was evacuated with his older brother and sister to Funtington, near Chichester — a time he always remembered as positive.
+After the war, he never returned to live with his birth parents, instead choosing an unconventional lifestyle in West London pursuing his film career. a career in the film industry.
+I was young when he died, so I never fully got to know him.
+But I want my children and grandchildren to know his story and see how a single decision can echo down generations, shaping each of our lives in ways we may never fully understand.

 Read more: